Hiking in Torres del Paine National Park is one of the absolute highlights of a visit to Patagonia – I should know, I’ve done it twice!

 11:40am Arrive at Paine Grande and trek to Grey.
 The trail starts to go uphill but soon levels off and has great views of Lago Grey to keep your spirits up!

-16:00pm The hike from Paine Grande takes between three and four hours so expect to arrive late afternoon to Grey to pitch your tent, meet some other hikers and cook dinner.
+16:00pm The hike from Paine Grande takes between three and four hours so expect to arrive late afternoon at Grey to pitch your tent, meet some other hikers, and cook dinner.

 Day Two: Grey to Paine Grande